 With men if left untreated can cause infection and swelling of the prostate gland, as well as infection to the sperm tubes and the testicles, which can cause infertility in men.

 Getting tested is easy, just go to your doctor or local clinic and asked to be tested.
 The test is either a urine test or swab of the genitals and sent to the lab.
-If you are positive, the doctor will give you a prescription, which you need to finish, wait seven days before having sex again, and notify any partners you have been with in the past two weeks.
-Once the medication is gone you should get retested to make sure it is completely gone so there are no long lasting complications.
+If you are positive, the doctor will give you a prescription, which you need to finish, wait seven days before having sex again, and notify any partners you have been within the past two weeks.
+Once the medication is gone you should get retested to make sure it is completely gone so there are no long-lasting complications.

 How To Reduce Your Risk

 Practice safe test through protection with condoms or abstain from any form of sexual activity.
-Enter into a monogamous long term relationship after both of you have tested negative for chlamydia.
-Screening is important, yearly screening will help reduce the severe complications of infertility, PID, and infections to men’s prostate gland, sperm tubes and testicles.
+Enter into a monogamous long-term relationship after both of you have tested negative for chlamydia.
+Screening is important, the yearly screening will help reduce the severe complications of infertility, PID, and infections to men’s prostate gland, sperm tubes and testicles.
 If you are concerned about infertility after having chlamydia contact your GP and ask for testing.